Skip to main content

 • Πληρώματος (plērōmatos) 19: "Fullness" or "repleteness" (Noun, Genitive Neuter Singular).

 The goal is that the corporate Body would contain the full "measure" of the "fullness" of Christ.
-This is the New Covenant equivalent of the Temple being filled with the Glory, but now the Temple is the mature community of believers.
+This is the New Covenant equivalent of the Temple being filled with Glory, but now the Temple is mature believers.
+This is why Paul can say it is to the "praise of His glory" we are blessed us in Christ (Ephesians 1).

 5.2 The Mechanism: Truthing in Love (Ephesians 4:15)